Roaming charges after Brexit

 It might be worth considering buying a SIM for the country you’re visiting, rather than paying your mobile provider’s roaming charges.

-How will EU nationals travelling to the UK be affected?
+How much will EU nationals travelling to the UK be charged?

 How do I compare mobile phone deals?